 Unless otherwise provided in the stock option agreement, if the exercise of an option following the termination of a participant's service (other than due to participant's death or disability) would be prohibited solely because the issuance of shares would violate the registration requirements under the Securities Act of 1933, as amended, then the participant may exercise his or her option for three months after the termination of participant's service during which the exercise of such option would not be in violation of such registration requirements.
-Further, unless otherwise provided in an option agreement, if the sale of shares received upon exercise of an option following the termination of a participant's service would violate our insider trading policy, then the option will terminate on the expiration of a period equal to the applicable post-termination exercise period after the termination of the participant's service during which the exercise of the option would not be in violation of our insider trading policy.
+Further, unless otherwise provided in an option agreement, if the sale of shares received upon exercise of an option following the termination of a participant's service would violate our insider trading policy, then the option will terminate on the expiration of a period equal to the applicable post-termination exercise period after the termination of the participant's service during which the exercise during which the exercise of service during which the exercise of our insider trading policy.
 However, in no event may an option be exercised later than the expiration of its term.